Monitoring and investigating enterprise-wide experience

 Details reveal that the process is using large amounts of memory

 Clicking on the number link in the Procmon64.exe row in the results table, displays details for those results.
 Here the analyst can see that the pair of processes running are consuming a lot of memory.
-Checking with the user on the phone the analyst confirms that the Procmon interface is not visible and therefore these are just background processes that are consuming resources.
+If the user is sufficiently skilled we can check over the phone whether the Procmon interface is visible and therefore these are just background processes that are consuming resources.
 Now it's time to kill the processes and hopefully return the device to its proper state.

 Resolving the issue